Display Tab - Environment Options

 Key codes

-Customize the symbols SwissSys uses to signify results and colors in game tables.
+You can customize the symbols SwissSys uses to signify results and colors in game tables when helpful, such as when a tournament is being conducted in other languages.

 Customizable codes: